 Recent developments

-(The rainforest house: one of many recent new developments9
+(The rainforest house: one of many modern developments)

 The turnaround began in the early 1990s with the appointment of Helmut Pechlaner as zoo director.
 His charisma and drive led to a programme of investment and rebuilding that continues today under the able stewardship of Stephan Hering-Hagenbeck.